runekaagaard/django-hypergen/README.rst

       <a href="https://github.com/runekaagaard/django-hypergen/issues/" rel="nofollow">Support</a>
     </p>

+**2025-05-17 Status:** The website is currently down, we are working on getting it back up.

+**2025-05-17 Status:** Hypergen Core (this project) has reached maturity with a stable codebase.
+It currently serves as the production foundation for our company's healthcare platform, supporting 50,000+ unique healthcare clients annually.
+While the core continues to power all new feature development, it has reached a maintenance phase where updates primarily consist of targeted bug fixes and optimizations.

 **Hypergen: A Hypertext Generator**:
 Craft templates using pure Python.
 Instead of declaring ``<p>hi</p>`` in an HTML file, simply invoke ``p("hi")`` within your view.
 Composing Python functions keeps templates DRY and streamlined.
 If you've ever written JSX, Hypergen's syntax will feel familiar.